This cake pricing guide has been a long time coming. I cannot begin to tell you how many times I’ve been asked how to price a cake.

 Direct costs include the ingredients you use to make each cake.
 It’s incredibly important that you track these, so you know how much it costs you to make a cake.

 Most of us have our list of go-to recipes (like my vanilla cake recipe), and it’s actually pretty easy to calculate the cost with a little bit of leg work.

-This might be my CPA showing, but I created an excel spread sheet to help me quickly calculate the cost of each of my cakes.
+This might be my inner CPA showing, but I created an Excel spreadsheet to help me quickly calculate the cost of each of my cakes.
 I know that not everyone loves numbers as much as me, but I do think that most bakers out there enjoy being organized and precise.

-A costing sheet is easier to make that you think, and once it’s created, the file does all the hard work for you.
+A costing sheet is easier to make than you think, and once it’s created, the file does all the hard work for you.